2010 Brazilian Grand Prix: Race

 Behind the first four drivers, Schumacher fell to tenth due to a driver error putting him onto the grass.
-Kubica moved from seventh to sixth and Button advanced from eleventh to ninth.
+Kubica moved from seventh to sixth and Button advanced from 11th to ninth.
 Petrov made a slow start, mounting a kerb at the exit of the Senna S Chicane to avoid colliding with Alguersuari and fell to 22nd.
 Towards the end of lap one, Hamilton was slow out of Junção turn, allowing Alonso to challenge him on the main straight, but Hamilton retained fourth place at the Senna S chicane.
 Alonso tried again and took fourth from Hamilton after Descica do Lago turn.
 Alonso immediately began to gain on Hülkenberg.
 On lap three, Schumacher passed Button before the Senna S chicane for ninth place.
 Alonso closed up to Hülkenberg and began to pressure him for third position.

 At the start of lap four, Alonso steered right to attempt to overtake Hülkenberg; the latter blocked Alonso into the Senna S chicane; Hülkenberg ran with his rear wing at a high angle, making him vulnerable to a pass and it required him to steer left and brake later than Alonso.
 On lap five, Alonso again failed to pass Hülkenberg on the outside into the Senna S chicane.
 This allowed Hamilton to close up to Alonso, albeit not close enough to pass him.
 On the seventh lap, Alonso slipstreamed Hülkenberg, who ran wide at the entry to the Descica do Lago turn and Alonso drew alongside Hülkenberg before passing him on the inside cresting a hill towards Ferradura corner for third position.
 The time Alonso lost behind Hülkenberg was ten seconds, dropping him 11 seconds behind Vettel.

 On lap eight, Hamilton made an unsuccessful overtake on the outside of Hülkenberg for fourth into the Senna S chicane.
 This was due to a lack of tyre grip, and he sought to conserve his tyres since he did not want to overheat them in the aerodynamic turbulence created by the airflow over the rear of Hülkenberg's car.
 In his first lap out of aerodynamic turbulence, Alonso was unable to close up to the Red Bull cars; Vettel opted to avoid tyre strain and losing grip in case of a safety car deployment.
 Hülkenberg blocked Hamilton from passing him on the inside at the start of the 11th lap, notwithstanding Hamilton's more powerful engine.
 They drew alongside going into Descica do Lago turn as Hülkenberg maintained fourth.